 The FAA has worked with other airports on similar initiatives producing a variety of outcomes including flight routing modifications and alternative runway utilization schedules.

-Membership will be comprised of 22 representatives from across Charlotte, Mecklenburg County cities and towns, and Mecklenburg, Gaston and York Counties.
+Membership will be comprised of 23 representatives from across Charlotte, Mecklenburg County cities and towns, and Mecklenburg, Gaston and York Counties.
 The ACR Mission Statement and Guidelines and FAQs are available for review.